SimranS18/Tic-Tac-Toe/README.md

-This is the code for the Tic Tac Toe game that i created
+HTML, CSS and JAVASCRIPT for the Tic Tac Toe game.